ValeriiVasianovych/Docker-Nginx-Infrastructure/README.md

 3. Update `reverse-proxy-nginx-container/config` with your domain name and `proxy_pass` settings
 4. Update the `run-playbook.yaml` with your domain name and email address
 5. Run the Ansible playbook

+You should have to open the ports 80 and 443 in your server instance.